alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 The murder hobos have gone off the rails.
 How do I fix it?
 How do I get them back on track:

 ## The Long Rest
 Ahmaz returns to the party.
-He's not happy with how events turned out - he understands that Fiagro was not in his right mind, but he does not believe that knocking him out to he
+He's not happy with how events turned out - he understands that Fiagro was not in his right mind, but he does not believe that knocking him out to heal him actually helped the party.

+Each segment causes _one_ effect (roll or choose):

+1.  **Psychic Resonance**

+    -   Each PC makes a DC 13 Wis save or loses:

+        -   1 Hit Die _or_

+        -   A prepared spell of their choice (representing astral bleed)

+2.  **Hull Breach Pressure**

+    -   Spelljammer systems strain

+    -   Disadvantage on the _next_ Strength or Dex-based group check

+3.  **Astral Vermin**

+    -   _Not a full fight_: one PC takes 2d8 damage unless someone spends an action/resource to intervene

+4.  **Dead God’s Murmur**

+    -   One PC hears whispers tailored to their fears

+    -   Ilren uses this as cover for Modify Memory later

+5.  **Crew Friction**

+    -   NPC distrust increases

+    -   Disadvantage on Persuasion with Fiagro or the Gith unless resolved

+6.  **Predator Approach**

+    -   You _threaten_ a large encounter but let them avoid it by sacrificing time, spells, or HP
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NDMxMzA5OCwtMTM1NDk0NzAwNSw3Mz
-A5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbMzA2MDM0MTM1LC0xMzU0OTQ3MDA1LDczMD
+k5ODExNl19
 -->